ahbarnett/mwrapdemo/README.md

 ### Contents of this repository:

 `c/` - simple single-thread C example, 1D array, complex, and a Boolean
-`c2domp/` - 2D array, multi-thread OpenMP example
+`c2domp/` - 2D array, multi-thread OpenMP C example
+`f/` - simple single-thread Fortran example, 1D array, complex, and a Boolean
+`f2domp/` - 2D array, multi-thread OpenMP Fortran example
 `mwrap-0.33.3/` - version 0.33 of MWrap included for convenience (you may want to check Bindel's page for a later version).
 If you don't use this, then you'll need to change the `MWRAP` variable in the makefiles to the location of your `mwrap` executable.

 ### My usage notes for MWrap:

+* The makefiles I include contain useful flags.
 * Function names cannot use _ (underscore).
 It will fail in a non-informative way if you try this.
 * To get mex compilation working on your system you may need to edit `bin/mexopts.sh` in your MATLAB installation directory.
 On an ubuntu 12.04 system running MATLAB R2012a I needed to add the flag `--openmp` to `LDFLAGS` in the `glnxa64)` case.
 * If you want to pass a flag to C, this is as an int.
 However, Booleans in MATLAB passed directly cause a segfault.
 They must be converted to doubles.
 See `c/demo.mw`
+* Text output from Fortran write(*,*) doesn't seem to make it to the MATLAB terminal.
+For C, stdout is passed through fine.